Paul Lucas (traveller)

-Paul Lucas (31 August 1664, in Quevilly, near Rouen – 12 May 1737, in Madrid) was a French merchant, naturalist, physician and antiquarian to King Louis XIV.
+Paul Lucas (31 August 1664, in Quevilly, Province of Normandy – 12 May 1737, in Madrid) was a French merchant, naturalist, physician and antiquarian to King Louis XIV.

 Life

 Lucas was the son of Centurion Lucas, a well known book printer and publisher in Rouen, and Judith Mauclerc.

 In 1688, he served with the Venetians at the Siege of Negroponte.
 In 1696 he returned to France with a large collection of medals and other antiquities which were purchased for the French Royal Cabinet.
 This brought him to the attention of the court and he then began a series of three voyages to the East: he travelled extensively in Greece, Turkey, the Levant and Egypt, in three major voyages (1699–1703, 1704–1708 and 1714–1717).

 Lucas is one of the earliest sources of information from Upper Egypt, visiting among other places Thebes (though he does not identify it) and the Nile up to the cataracts.

 A panegyrical portrayal of Lucas is also afforded in the Arabic autobiography of Hanna Diyab, a Syrian whom Lucas employed as an interpreter, assistant, and servant from around 1707-10.
 Diyab viewed Lucas as having miraculous medical powers.
 Lucas's own writings never mention Diyab, however.